Upcoming events

 Thank you, Dan, for furthering the mission of Cleveland Professional 20/30 Club by offering members an abundance of opportunities to socialize, network and make new friends.
 Our organization is incredibly grateful for your contributions and wish you the best in your future endeavors.

-• 03/15/2022 11:25 AM | Melinda McNutt (Administrator)
+• 03/15/2022 11:25 AM | Anonymous member (Administrator)

 On behalf of the Cleveland Professional 20/30 Club Board, I would like to personally recognize Alex Johanson for her outstanding contributions to our club during her year-long tenure as Networking Director.